jzheng2017/resultset-mapper/README.md

 ## Example usages

 ### Model object
 Define a java object you want to map to.
-Use the `@Column` annotation override the `FieldNamingStrategy`
+Use the `@Column` annotation to override the `FieldNamingStrategy`
 ```java
 public class User {
     private int id;